Strategies

 Trading Style: Day Trading

-Playbook Overview
+Strategy Overview

-This playbook is built around the idea that markets move through three repeating phases: Accumulation, Manipulation, and Distribution (AMD).
+This is built around the idea that markets move through three repeating phases: Accumulation, Manipulation, and Distribution (AMD).
 The focus is to observe how price builds liquidity (Accumulation), how it sweeps stops to trap traders (Manipulation), and then to enter trades only when the real move confirms itself in the Distribution phase, not during the Manipulation sweep itself.

 The main goal is to protect trading capital and mental energy by avoiding low-quality, range-bound conditions and participating only when the market provides clear, high-probability directional moves during the Distribution phase.
 By recognizing these phases and aligning trades with clean market structure, this approach helps traders stay on the right side of liquidity, focus on strong risk-to-reward setups, and maintain discipline across different market environments.